Do you ever feel like you’re in a writing slump?

 Ideas for Creative Writing Projects

 Whether you’re stuck in a slump or caught up in a whirlwind of projects that are vying for your attention, reviewing your options is the single best way to get refocused.
 You might decide that you need a big, long-term project that will keep you busy for months, or you might choose something short and simple that you can finish quickly.
 You might realize that you don’t need a project at all — what you need is to develop better writing habits and practices so you can stick with your craft.

 Below is a list of ideas for creative writing projects.
-This list is meant to inspire you to think about your personal goals as a writer so you can make solid decisions about what to focus on in the near future.
+This list is meant to inspire you to think about your personal goals as a writer so you can make sound decisions about what to focus on in the near future.

 - Make a chapbook, a little thematic collection of essays, stories, or poems (or all of these).
 Print copies and bring them to readings or your local indie bookstore, or make an ebook and sell it or give it away online.

 - Start a blog.
 Give yourself a public space in which to write, put your voice out there, and stick to a regular writing schedule.